 Jim Keyser was the first to report armored horses in Plains rock art.
-In the 1970s he published on two at Writing-on-Stone in southern Alberta.
+In the 1970s he published on two at Writing-on-Stone in southern Alberta (see drawing to left).
 Both of these figures are depicted with shield body riders shooting arrows, and the horse armor at this site is shown as full of hatched lines so the interior aspects of the horses and shield riders are hidden, but in both cases the feet of the horses are outside the armor.
+One of the most important aspects of this publication was that it motivated people to look for and recognize horse armor.